ariharasudhanm/Image-classification-using-transfer-learning/README.md

 ### Built With

-These are the programming languages, libraries, frameworks, cloud services and other tools used in this project.
+These are programming languages, libraries, frameworks, cloud services and other tools used in this project.

 * [Python](https://www.python.org/)
 * [Tensorflow](https://www.tensorflow.org/tutorials/images/transfer_learning)